 A: No. By properly matching the springs and eliminating the air bags, the ride quality will actually improve.

 Q: Will SuperSteer bell cranks fit with the OE bell crank arms?

 A: Yes.
 The taper shaft is the same size as the original.

 Q: Do I have to replace both bell cranks, or can I change one at a time?

-You can change one at a time, but its best to change them in pairs and keep in mind the wheel alignment must be checked each time a steering part is replaced.
+A: You can replace them one at a time.
+Although, we recommend changing them in pairs.
+Keep in mind, the wheel alignment must be checked each time a steering part is replaced.

 Q: How do I know if I need to replace my bell crank?